wp-plugins/evm-portfolio/evm-portfolio/readme.txt

 == Description ==

-<h3>EVM portfolio</h3>Using this plugin, you can showcase your work/projetcs in a nice gallery format with jquery filters.
+<h3>EVM Portfolio</h3>Using this plugin, you can showcase your work/projetcs in a nice gallery format with jquery filters.
 The most important feature of this plugin is that you can assign a single portfolio item into multiple filters or categories.
-Other plugins are available there but they dont provide this feature.<br/>
+Other plugins are available there but they dont provide this feature.

 To see the demo <a href="http://www.expertvillagemedia.com/portfolio/" target="_blank">click here</a>